Strategies for Managing ADD/ADHD in the Classroom

 Professional Development Courses at the University of La Verne offers ADD/ADHD Strategies & Interventions for the Classroomin both and online and PDF format, and like all of the courses, it is open for anyone to register at any time during a semester.

-Registration is incredibly simple and can be done online or over the phone.
+Registration is simple and can be done online or over the phone.
 Students may choose to enroll in up to a maximum of 15-semester credits at any time during each of the three semesters, and they can start whenever they are ready!

 - Fall: September 1 - January 31